recryptproject/qtumbook/part3/ico.md

 ## Supply, Allocation, And Pricing

 Let's now determine the parameters for this crowdsale.
-For simplicity, we'll assume that qtum's price is $100 USD.
+For simplicity, we'll assume that recrypt's price is $100 USD.

 The name: